Peter Mokaba: AIDS denialism

-It is unclear if Mokaba himself had HIV, but nevertheless he was an AIDS denialist.Hambe Kahle Peter Mokaba, Mail & Guardian, 2002 He died in 2002 of pneumonia.
+It is unclear if Mokaba himself had HIV, but nevertheless he was an AIDS denialist.
+He died in 2002 of pneumonia.
 He claimed that drugs had no benefits "beyond profits for the pharmaceutical industry".
 The fight against the companies, he said, should be waged with the same intensity as the struggle against apartheid.
 Privately, he assured supporters that HIV and AIDS were part of an "international Western plot" to decimate blacks and "regain colonial control" in Africa.

 "Kill the farmer, kill the Boer"

 Mokaba became known in the early 1990s for his use of the slogan "Kill the farmer, kill the Boer".
 The chant was ruled as hate speech by the South African Human Rights Commission in 2003.
 Opponents of the song argue that it bears a literal interpretation, inciting racial violence against whites; defenders claim that its value is purely as a reminder of South Africa's history and that it does not incite violence.